mhahn2003/bc21/README.md

     - Concentrate patrolling on the side where the attacks come from
     - Assist politicians can also flank maybe?
 - Slanderer
+    - blocking spawning space for some reason, test on andromeda
 - Muckraker
     - muckrakers are not sparse enough
     - need more muckrakers to constantly get in and attack - maybe adjust the muckraker ratio a bit now that they're decent?